Events

 1. Showcase alumni experiences at past year reunions

-Sharing photos and videos of previous year reunions on your social media page is one of the best ways to attract attention to your reunion event.
+Sharing photos and videos of previous year reunions on your social media page is one of the best ways to attract attention to your alumni reunion event.
 While alumni may love hearing about wonderful stories about your previous reunions from you, these stories become all the more engaging when they hear it from their friends or peers.
 Encouraging alumni to share their own experiences from previous years reunions, has proven to be highly rewarding for reunion success.

 2. Ask your faculty to share their experiences